-APPENDIX B 供应 PR22 COMPLIANCE
+APPENDIX B-CISPR22 COMPLIANCE

 Various countries are expected to adopt the IEC CISPR22 standard over the next few years.
 For example, the European Union (EU) has adopted a standard entitled EN55022, which is based on the CISPR22 standard.
+EN55022 is now part of the EU's EMC Directive and compliance is expected to be required starting in 2003.
 Adherence to this standard will be necessary to display the CE mark on designs intended for sale in the EU.
 The typical schematic and global bill of materials (BOM) (see Figure 6 and Table 7) contained in this data sheet are designed to be compliant to the CISPR22 standard.